Fraunhofer-SIT/charra/README.md

 This proof-of-concept implementation realizes the Attesting Computing Environment—a Computing Environment capable of monitoring and attesting a target Computing Environment—as well as the target Computing Environment itself, as described in the [RATS Architecture](https://datatracker.ietf.org/doc/draft-ietf-rats-architecture/).

+## Changelog 2020-03-16

+* Updated `README.md` to include building *tpm2software/tpm2-tss* Docker image which CHARRA uses as a basis.
+  Reason: recently, the official *tpm2software/tpm2-tss* Docker images were removed from [Docker Hub](https://hub.docker.com/r/tpm2software/tpm2-tss).

+* Added Docker Compose file and description on how to use it to `README.md`.

+* Added `.editorconfig` file.

+* Using most recent stable versions of *tpm2-tss* and *tpm2-tools*.

+* Added compressed CHARRA SVG logo (`*.svgz`).

 ## Changelog 2020-03-10

 * Added support for CoAP large/block-wise data transfers, utilizing latest features of [libcoap](https://github.com/obgm/libcoap).